-The appeal at the founding of Aktion Sühnezeichen/Action Reconciliation starts with acknowledging Germany’s guilt for Nazi crimes.
-The appeal was read out during the synod of the Protestant Church in Germany in 1958 and it was signed by two thirds of its members.
+At the beginning of the founding document of Action Reconciliation stands the recognition of guilt for the National Socialist crimes.
+It was read out at the synod of the Protestant Church in Germany in 1958 and signed by two thirds of its members.

-It states the following: “We Germans started the Second World War and for this reason alone, more than others, became guilty of causing immeasurable suffering to humankind.
-Germans have in sinful revolt against the will of God exterminated millions of Jews.
-Those of us who survived and did not want this to happen did not do enough to prevent it”.
+It states the following: 'We Germans started the Second World War and have thus, more than others, inflicted immeasurable suffering on humanity.
+Germans killed millions of Jews in a sacrilegious revolt against God.
+Those of us who survived and didn't want it to happen, didn't do enough to prevent it."

-Convinced that the first step towards reconciliation had to be made by the perpetrators and their descendants, the founders of Action Reconciliation pleased that “the other nations, who suffered because of us, will allow us with our hands and with our means to do something good in their countries” as a sign of reconciliation and peace.
+Believing that the first step towards reconciliation should be taken by the perpetrators and their descendants, the founders of Action Reconciliation asked "the peoples who have suffered violence from us to allow us to do something good with our hands and with our means in their land" – as a sign of the request for forgiveness and peace.

 ASF/ARSP was founded as an organisation encompassing all of Germany, but the division of Germany soon impeded joint efforts: Aktion Sühnezeichen began its work in the GDR in 1962 with clearing activities at three churches in Magdeburg which had been destroyed during the war.
 This was the starting point for developing an extensive programme of short-term voluntary services: the summer camps.